bbauska/Coursera-Bootstrap/readme.md

-As your source code evolves, you will be able to check in the code at different points of times so that you can always have a way of rolling back to a previous version, in case your updates to the code doesn\'t work correctly.
+As your source code evolves, you will be able to check in the code at different points of times so that you can always have a way of rolling back to a previous version, in case your updates to the code doesn&apos;t work correctly.

 There are various version control systems that are in use in the real